Report says Russian hackers haven’t eased spying efforts - NewsBreak

 While the number of government agencies and companies hacked by the SVR was smaller this year than last, when some 100 organizations were breached, assessing the damage is difficult, said Charles Carmakal, Mandiant’s chief technical officer.
 Overall, the impact is quite serious.
 “The companies that are getting hacked, they are also losing information.”

-“Not everybody is disclosing the incident(s) because they don’t always have to disclose it legally,” he said, complicating damage-assessment.Biden, Putin set video call Tuesday as Ukraine tensions grow
+“Not everybody is disclosing the incident(s) because they don’t always have to disclose it legally,” he said, complicating damage assessment.

-The Russian cyber spying unfolded, as always, mostly in the shadows as the U.S. government was consumed in 2021 by a separate, eminently “noisy” and headline-grabbling cyber threat — ransomware attacks launched not by nation-state hackers but rather criminal gangs.
+The Russian cyber-spying unfolded, as always, mostly in the shadows as the U.S. government was consumed in 2021 by a separate, eminently “noisy” and headline-grabbing cyber threat — ransomware attacks launched not by nation-state hackers but rather criminal gangs.
 As it happens, those gangs are largely protected by the Kremlin.

 Mandiant researchers said the Russian hackers “continue to innovate and identify new techniques and tradecraft” that lets them linger in victim networks, hinder detection and confuse attempts to attribute hacks to them.
 In short, Russia’s most elite state-backed hackers are as crafty and adaptable as ever.